zalayo/Hierarchical-Linkage-Regression/README.md

 ## Software and File Organization

-The code is written for Python 3, and has dependencies on the numpy, matplotlib, sklearn, pickle and joblib libraries.
-The project file structure necessitates creation of an "./$HLR" project directory, under which the program files are kept.
-The subdirectories of "./$HLR" must include "./$HLR/input/", "./$HLR/output/" and "./$HLR/model/".
+The code is written for Python 3, and has external dependencies on the **numpy, matplotlib, sklearn, pickle and joblib** libraries, as well as dependency on the project-specific **libHLR** module.
+The project file structure necessitates creation of an **./$HLR** project directory, under which the program files are kept.
+The subdirectories of ./$HLR must include **./$HLR/input/**, **./$HLR/output/** and **./$HLR/model/**.
+The ./$HLR/input/ directory serves as a working directory where executable programs will look for input files.
+It is recommended the user create separate storage folders to store data and files they do not want to be overwritten.

 ## Executable files
 1. **HLR_linkages.py**:  Generate linkage hierarchies from input data set and extract feature matrix for regression model